-Current processing times for application submitted to Health Canada are around 6-8 weeks.
+Current processing times for application submitted to Health Canada can take up to 5 months.
 You can contact Health Canada if you have any questions regarding the status of your application: 1-866-337-7705

 The Access to Cannabis for Medical Purposes Regulations (ACMPR) is a federal program Health Canada has created to allow patients safe access to medicinal cannabis.
 There are about 35+ different Licensed Producers across Canada which are companies qualified by Health Canada to produce and provide medical cannabis, they each require a “Medical Document” signed by a Medical Doctor (MD) to register a patient.
 A patient would then be able to purchase their cannabis through mail order from one of these licensed producers (LP).
 Under the ACMPR you are also able to produce your own cannabis or designate someone to produce cannabis on your behalf.
 If you are unable to find a supportive physician MCRCI may be able to provide access.

 The ACMPR allows medical marijuana to be recommended as a treatment for any condition, there are no official guidelines on its use for specific conditions.
 Under the old program, conditions were split into categories and patients with certain conditions were required to obtain support from multiple doctors.

 After obtaining a medical document, patients can register with a Licensed Producer of their choice.
 The registration process is different for each Licensed Producer, but typically involves submitting a registration form and validating the medical document.
 MCRCI’s aftercare team can submit and verify your medical document within 24 hours of your appointment with our doctor.